Exclude Rules

 x /home/jim/.cache

-The first rule will save an empty .cache directory without its contents.
-The second rule will not save anything about the .cache directory.
+The first rule will save an empty .cache directory without its contents, and if /home/jim is restored, an empty .cache director will be created.
+The second rule will not save anything about the .cache directory and if /home/jim is restored, there will be no .cache directory.

-Absolute pathnames beginning with a slash can be used as shorthand for the x rule, without any rule type.
-This could come from the Unix find command.
+Absolute pathnames beginning with a slash can be used as shorthand for the x rule, without a rule type.
+This is convenient when the Unix find command is used to build exclude files.
 For example, note the missing x in:

 /home/jim/abc